Managing Installed Apps

 To roll back an application to a previous version, select the app you wish to roll back from the Installed applications screen.
 This opens the Application Info widget on the right side of the screen and provides users with the Roll Back button.

 The Version dropdown contains available app versions for roll back.
-The version numbers displayed are the version of the app in the TrueNAS catalog, equivalent to the Version displayed on the app information card.
-It is not equal to the App Version or the upstream release version.
+The version numbers displayed are the Revision of the app in the TrueNAS catalog, equivalent to the Revision displayed on the Application Info widget.
+This is the catalog revision, not the upstream Version.
+In TrueNAS 25.10 and earlier, this catalog revision is labeled Version on the app information card.
 See Understanding Versions for more information.

 Click Roll back snapshots to restore the application data volume to match the selected version by rolling back to the snapshot for that version.
 This reverts both the application and app data stored in the apps pool to the exact state from when the snapshot was created.